5723

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Confluent's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 73.2% in Q4.
+Confluent's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 71.8% in Q1.

 Confluent Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.73 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Significantly up from the last quarter, Confluent's gross margin is around the average of a typical SaaS businesses.
+That means that for every $1 in revenue the company had $0.72 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Confluent's gross margin is lower than that of a typical SaaS businesses and its decline over the last year is putting it in an even deeper hole.
 Gross margin has a major impact on a company’s ability to develop new products and invest in marketing, which may ultimately determine the winner in a competitive market.
 This makes it a critical metric to track for the long-term investor.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Confluent's free cash flow came in at $6.82 million in Q4, turning positive for the first time.
+Confluent burned through $31.68 million of cash in Q1 , increasing its cash burn by 61.8% year on year.

 Confluent Free Cash Flow

-Confluent has burned through $124.3 million of cash over the last 12 months, resulting in a negative 17.4% free cash flow margin.
-This low FCF margin stems from Confluent's poor unit economics or a constant need to reinvest in its business to stay competitive.
+Confluent has burned through $73.14 million of cash over the last 12 months, resulting in a negative 8.9% free cash flow margin.
+This low FCF margin stems from Confluent's constant need to reinvest in its business to stay competitive.

-It was good to see Confluent beat analysts' revenue expectations this quarter and turn free cash flow positive for the first time.
+It was good to see Confluent beat analysts' revenue and EPS expectations this quarter.
 We were also glad its full-year revenue guidance came in higher than Wall Street's estimates.
-Revenue guidance for next year suggests a slowdown in growth but that was mostly expected.
-Zooming out, we think this was still a very good quarter, showing that the company is staying on track.
-The stock is up 13.7% after reporting and currently trades at $27.65 per share.
+Overall, this was a solid quarter for Confluent.
+The stock is up 8.1% after reporting and currently trades at $30.1 per share.

 Is Now The Time?